Gilbert F. White - A Short Biography

 In 2001 Gilbert donated his research library and personal papers to the U.S. Army Corps of Engineers.
 The collection, considered one of the largest in the world on water resources planning, is now housed in the Arthur Maass - Gilbert F. White Reference Room at the Corps' Institute for Water Resources in Alexandria, Virginia.

 In the summer of 2003, Gilbert married his longtime friend, Claire Sheridan.
 They lived in Taos, New Mexico and Boulder, Colorado, where Gilbert remained active in community, national, and international affairs until shortly before his death.

-An 18-page biographical memoir of Gilbert by his student and colleague Robert Kates is available on-line from the National Academy of Sciences.
+An 18-page biographical memoir of Gilbert by his student and colleague Robert Kates is available on-line at the National Academy of Sciences website